 You should include relevant graphs, tables, and diagrams throughout your exploration.

 Do not place these simply as appendices at the end of the essay.

 Ensure that your diagrams and graphs are fully and clearly labelled to ensure that the examiner knows what you've included!
 It forms an essential part of your research and shows that you fully understand the examples you have included in your analysis.

 Bibliography and Citations:

 This bibliography should be attached to the end of your report.
-In addition to a bibliography at the end, all direct quotes must be acknowledged throughout your essay.
+In addition to a bibliography at the end, you must acknowledge all direct quotes that you use throughout your essay.

-Check Out 50 IB Maths IA Topics!
+IB Maths IA structure: conclusion